Pasek108/Deer-Killer/README.md

 ### Game
 Games start with count from 3 to 1 and it begins.

+### Road and background
+Game consist of four canvases, three of them are background and one is game itself.
+For background there are two canvases with trees image and one with gray background and road lanes, all of them are moving in loop with synchronized speed.
+Player, enemies and deers are painted in the main canvas over the middle one with road background, all collision detections happens here.

 ### Enenmies position algorithm
 Some amount of enemy cars (dependent of difficulty level) starts falling from top with random positions and speeds using the following algorithm:
 * Random new position